msftnadavbh/lightbeacon-aks/README.md

 ## Intro
 Using Azure Kubernetes Service can be challenging, Building it the right way can be difficult and best practices can sometimes be confusing.
-In this guide, I'm going to explain how to build and deploy AKS the right way for demanding workloads using __Ephemeral OS__ and __nodepools__.
+In this guide, I'm going to explain how to build and deploy AKS the right way for demanding workloads using __Ephemeral OS disks__ and __nodepools__.
 This blueprint will create a good base of using AKS and utilizing best practices to maximize performance.
 I have created LightBeacon in order to make AKS accessible for people who're new to AKS as a whole and wish to have a guide that is simplified and accessible.